How to write a winning first email to a potential client

 In times long past, there were “cold calls”.
-Salespersons would sit on their phones, usually with a list of leads, and spend their days calling perfect strangers, trying to get that key appointment.
-The percentage of ROI has never been great.
+Salespersons would sit on their phones, usually with a list of leads, and spend their days calling strangers, trying to get that key appointment.

 Are they still doing this?
 Yes.
-But more often than not, some major companies are now using robocalls with instructions to tap 1 for more information.
-Are they effective?
-Not really.
+But more often than not, some major companies are now using robocalls with instructions to 'press one' for more information.

 The answer is mixed.
-But, although it is mixed, there are a lot of statistics that point to the higher value of email – only if it’s done right though.
+But, although it is mixed, there are a lot of statistics that point to the higher value of email – but only if it’s done right.